Loire Valley

 -

 65% Cabernet Franc and 35% Grolleau from organically grown vines planted in Anjou, respectively on schist and clay-limestone soils.
 Harvested by hand.
 Separate maceration of the two grape varieties, 18 days for the Cabernet and 9 days for the Grolleau, each with daily punching of the cap.
-Aged 50% in barrels and 50% in stainless steel tanks for the Cabernet, and in barrel, concrete tanks and stainless steel tanks for the Grolleau (20%/40%/40%).
-Blended and bottled without fining or filtration, with a micro dose of sulphur.
+Aged 50% in barrels and 50% in stainless steel tanks for the Cabernet, and in 40% in stainless steel tanks, 40% in concrete vat and 20% in barrels for the Grolleau.
+Blended and bottled in Spring 2025 without fining or filtration, with a micro dose of sulphur.

 Pauline and Édouard Cazals